50 signatures reached

 The present plan is to close them one day per week and to operate reduced hours, starting later in the morning and closing earlier in the day.
 These closure days are staggered across the County so that not every centre is closed but in practice there is little likelihood of anyone actually going all the way to another centre if they find their usual one is closed for the day.

 There is no guarantee that the centres will not be closed for additional days or operate further reduced hours in the future.
 This creates uncertainty and will have the effect of putting people off recycling their waste altogether.

 Why is this important?

 Gloucestershire has had good rates of recycling in the past.
 Pyke Quarry (in Horsley, near Stroud) has seen rates go down from 76% a year ago to 56% today and these planned closures will have a detrimental impact on recycling rates.

 Pyke Quarry was closed briefly over the Summer and that led to increases in fly tipping in fields and over hedges.
 There have been reports of building waste being dumped in the doorsteps of charity shops in Gloucestershire.

 The proposed closures will see Gloucestershire County Council make estimated savings of around £230,000 per year, yet the social cost of clearing up after fly-tipping is being passed down to District Councils all over the region.
-At around £850 per incident, this is a bill they cannot afford to pick up.
+This is a bill they cannot afford to pick up.